Geoffrey Schnorr

 Publications

 Unemployment Insurance as a Worker Indiscipline Device?
-Evidence From Scanner Data
+Evidence from Scanner Data

 (with Lester Lusher and Rebecca Taylor)